priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Pytest (Modern Testing)
+**Concept**: Advanced testing framework with fixtures, parametrization, and plugins.
+More powerful and flexible than unittest.
 **Analogy**: Like a smart quality inspector who can test things more efficiently.
 ```python
 import pytest